one-aalam/ng-starter-kit/README.md

 ```bash
 yarn start
 ```
-which kickstarts the nuxt3 development and build server `nuxi`.
-Open `http://localhost:3000` with your browser to see the result.
+which kickstarts the Angular development and build server.
+Open `http://localhost:4200` with your browser to see the result.
 Check `package.json` for the full list of commands available at your disposal.

+For building the library(`/projects/commons`), you have `build:lib` for compiling the code.
+Once compiled, the updated code can pulled by doing a `import { CommonsModule } from 'commons'` which will include all the common components like spinner, avatar, etc. in your module.

 ## How to Setup Supabase for Angular Starter Kit?
 If new to Supabase